 Nd:Yag lasers have always been the gold standard for the treatment of pigmentation in Singapore, and have been in use for over 20 years.

-The fractional tip of PICO LASER has a MLA mode handpiece that results in little to no energy drop.
-It allows consistent energy level throughout the application.
+The fractional tip of PICO LASER has an MLA mode handpiece that results in little to no energy drop.
+This means that it allows consistent energy level throughout the application.

 This causes less damage to melanocytes and less pain during treatment.
-Clear improvement can be seen quickly and what I find particularly satisfying is that the risk of side effects is very low with dermal lesions.
+Clear improvement can be seen quickly and doctors often find it particularly satisfying that the risk of side effects is very low with dermal lesions.

 Indications outside pigmented lesions

 The traditional fractional laser was effective but patients were often averse to the pain and downtime.

 Another advantage Pico laser is that the level of pain is only at about 30% of that with the traditional fractional laser.
 This is what makes the PICO laser superior in treating scars, pores and pigment treatments.